 Oxford Barrel Vault Canopy

 The Oxford barrel vault twin hoop, trellis arch design is one of the most popular in our range of canopies.
 The barrel format brings the eaves down on either side creating greater protection in open areas.
 In Primary School outdoor play canopies, the trellis arches are used to hang sensory and tactile artwork and other decorative or informative items.
 The roof of the canopies can either be clad with flame retardant waterproof fabric or polycarbonate.

 - Guarantees: Framework - 25 years | Polycarbonate Cladding - 10 years proportional against discolouration through sunlight | Fabric Cladding - 10 years proportional against premature degradation

 - Roof Shape: Low Rise Barrel Vault

 - Polycarbonate Cladding - Option 1: Flame Retardant (Class 1) Structured Opal (opaque) Polycarbonate with a 10 year guarantee against discolouration from sunlight

 - Polycarbonate Cladding Fixing: Two part Aluminium Glazing Bar with rubber gaskets to allow for thermal expansion of the roofing sheets and secure fixing

 - Fabric Caldding - Option 2: Waterproof, Flame retardant, coated fabric with a 10 year guarantee against premature degradation.
 Available in a number of standard colours.

 - Fabric Cladding Fixing: The fabric roof cladding sheets are tensioned into, and retained by, our own aluminium cladding retention rail system

-- Standard Finish: Shot blast, zinc sprayed and polyester powder coated to any standard RAL or BS colour
+- Standard Finish: Shot blast, zinc primed and polyester powder coated to any standard RAL or BS colour

 - Rainwater Goods: Colour coded Aluminium gutters included as standard to both eaves sides, with downpipes terminating at ground level

 - Foundation Fixings: Cast in-situ anchor bolts into concrete foundation pads typically 800mm square x 600mm deep